igsr/gca_1000genomes_website/data.md

   </div>
 </div>

-IGSR provides open data to support the community's research efforts.
-You can see our terms of use in our [data disclaimer](/IGSR_disclaimer).

 #[Data portal](/data-portal)
 We have developed a [data portal](/data-portal) to make it easier to find and browse data in IGSR.
 Let us know what you think at info@1000genomes.org.